Linuxfabrik/lfops/roles/python_venv/README.rst

 python_venv__host_venvs / python_venv__group_venvs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These variables are intended to be used in a host / host group variable file in the Ansible inventory.
-Note that the group variable can only be used in one host group at a time.
+These variables are intended to be used in a host / group variable file in the Ansible inventory.
+Note that the group variable can only be used in one group at a time.

 Dictionary containing definitions for the virtual environments.